SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Methodology

 \subsection{Simulated Quantum Device Specifications}

-We perform our experiments on mock backends that are generated to conform to the chiplet architecture proposed in Smith et al.~\cite{smith_2022_chiplets}.
-The hardware specifications of the qubits and intra-chiplet connections are sourced from Acharya et al.~\cite{backend_specs}.
-Table~\ref{tab:backend_specs} details the full specifications.
-To generate the expected fidelity of the inter-chiplet SWAPs, we perform a simulated random benchmarking trial and calculate the error rate of a SWAP gate with these backend specifications.
-Following Smith et al.~\cite{smith_2022_chiplets}, we model \textit{inter}-chiplet SWAPs on this backend with $4\times$ the \textit{intra}-chiplet error rate.
-Similarly, we approximate the duration of the \textit{inter}-chiplet SWAP gate as $4\times$ the duration of an \textit{intra}-chiplet SWAP.
+We model two types of simulated devices differing in their inter-module topology and module size.
+To isolate the impact of architecture modularity, we evaluate on symmetrical modules based on a transmon qubit technology.
+One variant, denoted by the \emph{heavy-hex backend} (\cref{fig:heavy_hex_topology}), is generated to conform to the modular architecture proposed in Smith \textit{et al.}~\cite{smith_2022_chiplets}, and features a 10-qubit, heavy-hexagon topology~\cite{heavy_hex}.
+The other, denoted by the \emph{grid backend} (\cref{fig:nighthawk_topology}), uses modules with a 120-qubit grid topology, based on the upcoming IBM Nighthawk processor~\cite{IBM_2025_FTQC, Nighthawk_topology}.
+The hardware specifications we adopted for qubits and intra-module connections (\cref{tab:backend_specs}) are sourced from Acharya \textit{et al.}~\cite{backend_specs}.
+To generate the expected fidelity of the inter-module SWAPs, we perform a simulated random benchmarking trial and calculate the error rate of a SWAP gate with these backend specifications.
+Following Smith \textit{et al.}~\cite{smith_2022_chiplets}, we conservatively model \textit{inter}-module SWAPs with $4\times$ the error rate and $4\times$ the duration of an \textit{intra}-module SWAP.
+Both simulated devices use a grid lattice topology of symmetric modules, and are generated with the ``most square'' topology (e.g., a $12$-module machine would be a $3 \times 4$ grid).

-The topology of the simulated device is composed of a grid lattice of symmetric chiplet modules, where each chiplet features a heavy-hexagon qubit topology~\cite{heavy_hex}, as shown in Figure~\ref{fig:heavy_hex_topology}.
-The intra-chiplet topology is constructed such that the heavy-hex structure is preserved for the global device topology (ignoring chiplet division).
-The tessellation requirements of each chiplet restrict valid chiplet sizes to multiples of $10$; however, for our experiments, we limit the size of each chiplet to the minimum of $10$ qubits due to hardware limitations.

-Note that for each valid chiplet count, there may exist multiple valid chiplet topologies.
-In this work, we generate our backends to use the ``most-square'' topology for a given chiplet count.
-For example, a $12$-chiplet machine would be generated with a grid of $3 \times 4$ chiplets.